parinazn/parinazn.github.io/group.md

 <h3 id="prospective"> Becoming a member </h3>

 __Prospective graduate students:__ We are always looking for motivated Ph.D. students, with a strong mathematical background and interest in interdisciplinary research, to join our research group.
-If you are interested in joining our group, please apply directly to the graduate program, and mention my name in your application.
+If you are interested in joining our group, please apply directly to the graduate program (in ISRC or MLDS areas), and mention my name in your application.
 If you would like to send me an email, please include your CV and a brief description of your research experience and interests.
 I apologize in advance as I am unable to respond to all emails.

 __Undergraduate students at UCSD:__ If you are interested in our group's research, please send me an email with your CV and a brief description of any past research/project experiences.
+I apologize in advance as I am unable to respond to all emails.

 <br>
 <br>